jsom1/jsom1.github.io/_CheatSheets/AttackVectors.md

 ssh username@ip_adress
 `````

 - SSH keys: more secure, it uses a pair of SSH keys.
 The server contains the public key, whereas the private key is on the target machine.
-If we can get the private key, the we can use it to connect via ssh:
+If we can get the private key (id_rsa), the we can use it to connect via ssh.
+It might be necessary to change the file's permission first:

 ````
+chmod 600 id_rsa
-ssh -i pivate_key username@ip_adress
+ssh -i id_rsa username@ip_adress
 `````

 # 80 - HTTP